2MAX

 2MAX FM is a community radio station based in Narrabri, New South Wales, Australia.
-The station has been broadcasting for over 15 years to the regional area after being granted a full-time licence in 2000.
+The station has been doing broadcasts for over 15 years in the regional area after being granted a full-time license in 2000.

-2MAX FM can be heard in Narrabri, Wee Waa, Coonabaraban, Gunnedah, Moree and throughout the Narrabri Shire, broadcasting 10 KWatts from the top of Mount Dowe.
+2MAX FM can be heard in Narrabri, Wee Waa, Coonabaraban, Gunnedah, Moree and throughout the Narrabri Shire—broadcasting 10 KWatts from the top of Mount Dowe.

 Codes of Practice

 The station is subject to the Community Broadcasting Codes of Practice, as updated in 2009.
-The station was investigated for reported failure to allow Community Participation in Operations and Decision making.
+An investigation was made due to a reported failure to allow the Community Participation department in the station operations and decision making.
 No breaches were found.

 Programming

-The majority of music played on the station is country, however there is a variety of genres including Folk, Rock & Pop, Classical, 50s, 60s, 70s 80 & 90s and Christian/Religious.
-This is what the community surveyed wants to hear.
-The station provides an easy to access outlet for Australian music artists.
+Country music is the most played on the station, with a variety of genres including Folk, Rock & Pop, Classical, 50s, 60s, 70s 80 & 90s and Christian/Religious.
+They follow what the community wants to hear as indicated by their surveys.
+They also provide a platform for Australian music artists to showcase their songs.

 The majority of presenters are over 55 and are volunteers.

 A Programme committee governs the programmes that are put to air.
 Community radio is focussed on giving people a local voice, especially those who would not normally get access to the airtime.

 This may include ethnic language programs, programs for the print handicapped, programming for gay and lesbian members, youth programs or niche music.
 In rural areas such as Narrabri, this is made much more difficult, as censorship and conservatism is the norm.

 A recent addition to programming is the "Max FM Mornings" program.
 Between the hours of 9am-12noon presents information on the local community, including Bush Bargains, school news, Narrabri Shire Council Report by the Mayor, a local weeds report, and a What's On In Our Shire report.